Cynthia Nixon Says J.K. Rowling's Tweets Were "Really Painful" for Transgender Son - E! Online

 @TrinerScot then called out Rowling and claimed she had liked the post.
 "Who had money on JK Rowling pivoting to supporting those who call people who take mental health medication 'lazy'?" @TrinerScot tweeted.
 "I take daily medication to function, this sentiment is beyond offensive, it is actively harmful to millions."

-"When you lie about what I believe about mental health medication and when you misrepresent the views of a trans woman for whom I feel nothing but admiration and solidarity, you cross a line," she wrote.
+"When you lie about what I believe about mental health medication and when you misrepresent the views of a trans woman for whom I feel nothing but admiration and solidarity, you cross a line," she wrote near the beginning of the thread.
 "I've written and spoken about my own mental health challenges, which include OCD, depression and anxiety.
 I did so recently in my essay 'TERF Wars.'
 I've taken antidepressants in the past and they helped me."

-She also wrote in a few tweets, "Many health professionals are concerned that young people struggling with their mental health are being shunted towards hormones and surgery when this may not be in their best interests.
+A few of her tweets also read, "Many health professionals are concerned that young people struggling with their mental health are being shunted towards hormones and surgery when this may not be in their best interests.
 Many, myself included, believe we are watching a new kind of conversion therapy for young gay people, who are being set on a lifelong path of medicalization that may result in the loss of their fertility and/or full sexual function."

 Nixon wasn't the first to speak out about Rowling.
 Several other celebrities, including Eddie Redmayne and Jonathan Van Ness, have, as well.